Tuesday, June 16th, 2020

 HVAC Service Manager Job Description Template (Free)

 We have an immediate opening for an experienced HVAC Service Manager to lead HVAC employees to install, maintain, and repair the client’s HVAC systems.
 As an HVAC Service Manager, you must routinely collaborate closely with repair and install technicians, dispatch workers, and other supervisors to ensure customer loyalty while achieving departmental objectives and goals.
 Managers often communicate directly with customers, vendors, and suppliers to provide accurate information on job or project status and needs.
-The Service Manager must present yourself as a representative of the company.
+The Service Manager must serve as a representative of the company.

 HVAC Service Manager Duties & Responsibilities:

 - Manage HVAC maintenance and service teams to ensure quality onsite